jarnail01/omnio/docs/decisions/000-instruction-memory.md

 ## Context and Problem Statement

-Choose storage for a small programmable instruction memory.
+Need to choose a storage for a small programmable instruction memory.

-Need to decide what actually stores the data bits and how do modules access the data?
+### Non-Negotiables
+1. Each of the four cores must be able to asynchronously read from memory.

-1. In order to emulate full-duplex protocols, the device needs to be able to run at least 2 programs at the same time (one for receiving data and one for transmitting data).
+2. In order to emulate full-duplex protocols, the device needs to be able to run at least 2 programs at the same time (one for receiving data and one for transmitting data).
 1 program for each of the 4 cores is the goal.
-2. Target capacity: 32 words x 16 bits = 512 bits of data
+3. Target capacity: 32 words x 16 bits = 512 bits of data
-3. One instruction fetch per core per clock cycle
+4. One instruction fetch per core per clock cycle

 ## Considered Options